ooyala/atlantis-aquarium/README.md

  * router
  * supervisor

-## interact with the components
+## Interacting with the components
-Once the components built, you can start/stop/restart or obtain ssh shell into the container
+Once the components are built, you can start/stop/restart or obtain an ssh shell into the container:

 - start: Ensure that the component is running.
 If it is already running, it won't be restarted.
 ```
 $bin/atlantis-aquarium start builder
 ```
 - restart: Restart the container.
 If it is running, it will be stopped and then started; if not, it will just be started.
-Note that this restarts the container, so any data stored within it will be lost.
-(E.g., restarting Zookeeper will destroy all metadata about the cluster.
+Note that this starts a fresh container, so any data stored within it will be lost.
+(E.g., restarting Zookeeper will destroy all metadata about the cluster.)
 ```
 $bin/atlantis-aquarium restart manager
 ```